swiftdemand/swiftprotocol/README.md

 * Identity Providers should shield the user from the knowledge that there is a one-week incubation period and that transactions can take a few seconds to process.
 From the user's perspective, it's important that SwiftDemand appears to function as efficiently as a centralized system.
 In the event something does go wrong, it's the responsibility of the Identity Provider to take the loss to remedy the situation.

 ## Connection To SwiftDemand
-SwiftDemand is separate from the Swift Protocol.
-They are tightly connected, however, and currently being developed by the same team.
+The Swift Protocol is simply the protocol that has been outlined above.
 SwiftDemand will be the initial Identity Provider on the Swift Protocol and all Swifts that exist on SwiftDemand at the time of launching the Swift Mainnet will be transferred at a 1:1 ratio.
 Swift Citizens will be required to undergo stricter Identity Verification requirements at this time to comply with KYC<sup>[[8]](#8)</sup> and AML<sup>[[9]](#9)</sup>.

 ### SwiftDemand Features
 SwiftDemand is designed to be an extremely user-friendly platform that requires no prior knowledge of cryptocurrency--setting the standard for future Identity Providers.
 SwiftDemand provides an API as well as a marketplace to make it as easy as possible to transfer Swifts for goods and services.